Best CMS for SEO: Why the Wrong Choice Costs More Than You Think

 Is WordPress really the best CMS for SEO?

-WordPress is the most popular CMS among top-ranking sites (roughly 50% of top-ranking domains use WordPress per Rankability’s analysis), but that reflects market share, not inherent SEO superiority.
-WordPress gives you the highest configuration ceiling of any mainstream CMS, meaning you can customize almost every SEO element.
-But WordPress also has the lowest floor if misconfigured, especially with cheap hosting.
-WordPress is the best CMS for SEO only if your team has the skill to configure it properly.
+WordPress is the most popular CMS among top-ranking sites — roughly 49% of top-ranking domains per Rankability’s analysis of 59,033 sites — but that reflects 41.9% market share, not inherent SEO superiority.
+WordPress gives you the highest configuration ceiling of any mainstream CMS, meaning you can customize virtually every SEO element.
+But WordPress also has the lowest floor when misconfigured, particularly on cheap shared hosting.
+WordPress is the best CMS for SEO only if your team has the skill to configure it properly and is willing to pay for managed hosting that includes edge caching.

 Does my CMS choice directly affect Google rankings?

-No CMS gets preferential treatment from Google’s ranking algorithm.
-Google evaluates pages based on content quality, relevance, page experience signals (Core Web Vitals), backlinks, and structured data.
-Your CMS affects rankings indirectly by making it easier or harder to implement those signals well.
-A Wix site with excellent content, fast load times, and proper structured data will outrank a poorly configured WordPress site every time.
+No CMS receives preferential treatment from Google’s ranking algorithm.
+Google evaluates pages based on content quality, relevance, Core Web Vitals, backlinks, and structured data — not platform signatures.
+A Wix site with fast load times, excellent content, and proper FAQ schema will outrank a poorly hosted WordPress site every time.
+Your CMS affects rankings indirectly by making those signals easier or harder to implement well.

 Should I migrate my CMS to improve SEO?